rafaspimenta/13-TodoApp/readme.md

 ## Production mode
-It will run the API in a nginx reverse proxy that will expose the port 80.
+It will run the API in a nginx reverse proxy that will expose the port 80 and the frontend in the 5500 port.

+	docker compose build
 	docker compose up